tarasmatsyk/tarasmatsyk.com/content/posts/2-how-to-version-pytorch-models.md

 I think this is genius, as you can store your weights wherever you want and use a version control system to manage PyTorch models.

-### So what's the big deel?
+### So what's the big deal?

-I do not about you, guys, but I am defitenly going to use this feature extensively as it is a very common struggle.
+I do not know about you, guys, but I am definitely going to use this feature extensively as it is a very common struggle.
 Git is my favorite tool in terms of version control and coming up with a small tweak to version PyTorch models is a big deal for me.
 Yeah, you are right, any engineer who can write some Python and knows git could come up with a solution like that.
 Guess what, how many of them actually did?